threefoldtech/info_grid/labs/docs/documentation/farmers/advanced_networking_toc/web_gateway/web_gateway_hetzner.md

 This guide provides step-by-step instructions for setting up a ThreeFold Web Gateway on Hetzner Cloud.
 A web gateway enables 3Nodes without public IPv4 addresses to provide publicly accessible services by bridging them with the public IPv4 internet.

-**Key Use Case**: Farmers with IPv4 addresses can provide gateway services, allowing users to deploy workloads on 3Nodes without expensive public IPv4 addresses while maintaining global accessibility.
+**Key Use Case**: Farmers with public IPv4 addresses can provide gateway services, allowing users to deploy workloads on 3Nodes without expensive public IPv4 addresses while maintaining global accessibility.

 > 📖 **For architectural details and concepts**, see the [Web Gateway Architecture](./web_gateway_architecture) guide.

 ### Why Use Hetzner for Web Gateways?

 - **European Focus**: Excellent connectivity across Europe and globally
-- **Cost-Effective**: Competitive pricing for IPv4 addresses and bandwidth
+- **Cost-Effective**: Competitive pricing for public IPv4 addresses and bandwidth
 - **Reliable Infrastructure**: High-quality data centers with good uptime
 - **Flexible Configurations**: Various server sizes suitable for different gateway loads